Millipede fact sheet | Field of Mars EEC

 Most millipedes are decomposers.
 They feed on dead leaves, rotting wood, fungi and other decaying plant material.

 As millipedes feed, they break larger pieces of plant material into smaller pieces.
-This helps fungi, bacteria and other decomposers continue the process of recycling nutrients into the soil.
+This helps fungi, bacteria and other decomposers recycle nutrients into the soil.

 Some millipedes may also nibble soft parts of living plants, especially seedlings or decaying plant tissues.